Chapter 6

 “I guess,” he admits.

-“Zis is ‘ow I feel,” she says, winking and pulling back into a casual recline.
+“Zis is ‘ow I feel,” she says, pulling back into a casual recline.

 “What if your feelings are wrong?” asks Brock.

-“Zen I get ‘it in ze face!” she responds, pulling down the corners of her mouth to repress a grin.
+“When it ‘appen I can tell you,” she responds, narrowing her eyelids and pulling down the corners of her mouth into a smiling frown.

 Chuckling, Dominic stands up and announces, “Well, I’m going to meet Mike.
-I’m the most vulnerable in this deal and if I need your help it’ll be better to have surprise on your side.
-The less exposed you are, the easier that’ll be.”
+At this point no one knows exactly who I’m with so unless I need your help it’s best if you hang back.
+The less exposed you are the better.”

 Section B agree but Rebekah wonders if perhaps Mirabelle should accompany him as backup.
 Dominic points out that, “He’s only expecting one of us and I don’t want to risk spooking him.
 Maybe if she hides in the bushes …”